MAvis-DTU/02182-MAvis-Code-Handout/README.md

 java -jar server.jar -g -s 300 -t 180 -c "python searchclient/searchclient.py -astar -goalcount" -l levels/SAD1.lvl
 ```

+Agent types:
+    The folder 'agent_types' contains multiple different type of agents which can be selected using the command line:
+    - 'classic' - A classic planning agent using GRAPH-SEARCH.
+Selected by default.
+    - 'decentralised' - A planning agent using DECENTRALISED-AGENTS.
+Select by adding "-decentralised" to the command line.
+    - 'helper' - A planning agent using the helper agent algorithm.
+Select by adding "-helper" to the command line.
+    - 'non_deterministic' - A planning agent using AND-OR-GRAPH-SEACH with a broken executor.
+                            Select by adding "-nondeterministic" to the command line.

+We can then combine different types of frontiers, action libraries and agent type.

 ## Debugging

 As communication with the java server is performed over stdout, `print(<something>)` does not work directly.